nvu99/CaesarCipherEncryption/README.md

 ______________________
 The algorithm of the encryption is in Encryption.cs.
 ______________________
-I just noticed that I confused the names Caesar Cipher and Viginere Chiffre.
+I just noticed that I confused the names Caesar Cipher and Chiffre Viginere.
 The name of this software will be changed very shortly.